 Where do the buses stop?

 YARTS has bus stops located conveniently at many lodging facilities and visitor centers in the various communities and all major destinations in Yosemite Valley.

-YARTS uses both full-sized over-the-road coaches and smaller 26' passenger transit buses.
+YARTS uses both full-sized over-the-road coaches.
 Having both available allows YARTS to respond to demand while being able to save on fuel costs and consumption.

 Do you have wheel chair lift equipped buses?

 Yes.
 Most YARTS buses are equipped with lifts.
 YARTS recommends that you call at least 48 hours ahead of your planned trip to insure that a lift-equipped bus is available to you.

 Can I take my bike on the bus?